-(2) The adjusted gross recapture amounts as determined in one above shall paid by the former owners, to AHCA.
+- (2) The adjusted gross recapture amounts as determined in one above shall be allocated for fiscal periods from January 1, 1972, through the date of sale.
+The adjusted gross recapture amounts shall be allocated to each fiscal period in the same ratio as depreciation amounts claimed for the respective portions of the facility.
+Allowable costs shall be computed for each period after depreciation recapture.
+The recomputed allowable costs shall be used to determine if there should be an adjustment to the payment rate, and any resulting overpayment shall be recovered. - (3) The net recapture amount, if any, so determined in two above shall be paid by the former owners, to AHCA.
 If the net recapture amount is not paid by the former owner, in total or in part, the amount not paid shall be deducted from the future payments by AHCA to the buyer until the net recapture has been received.
-AHCA shall grant terms of extended payment when the facts and circumstances of the unrecovered recapture from the seller justify the extension.
+AHCA shall grant terms of